 💖 Taxis – As taxi scams are a plenty, call a taxi so your ride is recorded by the taxi company.
 Prices are 140 RSD as the starting fare, then 55 – 110 RSD per kilometer (depending on time of day) and 12.5 RSD per minute of waiting time.
 Go to taxi companies are Beogradski Taxi and Pink Taxi Beograd.

-💖 Ride sharing – As mentioned above, use Bolt to get around.
+💖 Ride sharing – As mentioned above, use Bolt to quickly and cheaply move about the city.
 It operates similar to Uber.

 💖 Bikes – You can rent bikes from numerous places to easily get around the city.
-Be careful though, as the traffic is quote heavy, especially in Belgrade’s center.
+Be careful though, as the traffic is quite heavy, especially in Belgrade’s center.

 💖 Public Transit – Visit GPS Beograde for more information about Belgrade’s public transit system.